Earl of Dartmouth: Other family members

 Several other members of the Legge family have also gained distinction.
 The Hon.
 Henry Bilson-Legge, fourth son of the first Earl, was a politician and served three times as Chancellor of the Exchequer.
 Sir Arthur Kaye Legge, sixth son of the second Earl, was an admiral in the Royal Navy.
 The Hon.
 Edward Legge, seventh son of the second Earl, was Bishop of Oxford.
 The Hon.
 Heneage Legge, second son of the third Earl, sat as Member of Parliament for Banbury.
 Arthur Legge, fourth son of the third Earl, was a general in the British Army and Member of Parliament for Banbury.
 The Hon.
 Augustus Legge, fifth son of the fourth Earl, was Bishop of Lichfield.
 The Hon.
 Heneage Legge, sixth son of the fourth Earl, was Member of Parliament for St George's Hanover Square.

 Family seats

 The family seat is Blakelea House, near Marsden, West Yorkshire, though there was also a family home at Sandwell Hall (since demolished) in the Sandwell Valley in West Bromwich, and Patshull Hall, near Pattingham, Staffordshire.
-The district of Dartmouth Park in north London also belonged to the family.
+The district of Dartmouth Park in north London also belonged to the family, and the family also owned land in Lewisham in south London, hence the subsidiary title Viscount Lewisham.